-In our experiment, we partition every cell into $32\times32$ elements, which says that the original problem and homogenized problem are solved on a $1024\times 1024$ mesh for $N=32$, and we discretize the whole system in the bilinear finite element space.
-As for temporal discretizations, We fix the time step size as $\Delta t= 1/1024$ for all numerical cases.
-We implement a Nestrov accelerated proximal gradient descent method \cite{Nesterov2012} to solve the nonsmooth optimization problem of every time step.
-Three notations are introduced to measure asymptotic errors:
+In our numerical experiments, we partition every cell into $32\times32$ elements, which says that the original problem and homogenized problem are solved on a $1024\times 1024$ mesh for $N=32$, and we discretize the whole system in the bilinear finite element space.
+As for temporal discretizations, we fix the time step size as $\Delta t= 1/1024$ for all numerical cases.
+We implement a Nestrov accelerated proximal gradient descent method (ref. \cite{Nesterov2012}) to solve the nonsmooth optimization problem of every time step.
+Two notations are introduced to measure asymptotic errors:

-where $\vecu_{\epsilon}$ and $\vecu_{0}$ are numerical solutions.
-Since $\vecu_{0}$ obtained by numerical method are only piecewisely bilinear, taking partial derivatives to order $2$ is problematic in $\textbf{Err}_2$.
-Therefore, calculations of the $L^2$ norm in $\textbf{Err}_2$ are first conducted on every element then taking a summation.
-The numerical results are listed in \cref{tab:results-abcdefgh}, and our algorithms are build up from PETSc \cite{Balay2022} and source codes are hosted on GitHub\footnote{https://github.com/Laphet/MS-TrescaBP.git}.
+where $u_{\epsilon}$ and $u_{0}$ are numerical solutions.
+Since $u_{0}$ obtained by numerical method are only piecewisely bilinear, taking partial derivatives to order $2$ is problematic in $\textbf{Err}_2$.
+Therefore, calculations of $L^2$-norm in $\textbf{Err}_2$ are first conducted on every element then taking a summation.
+The numerical results are listed in Table 2, and our algorithms are build up from PETSc (\cite{Balay2022}) and source codes are hosted on GitHub\footnote{https://github.com/Laphet/MS-TrescaBP.git}.

 We can see that $\textbf{Err}_2 \approx O(\sqrt{\epsilon})$, which agrees satisfactorily with our theorem.
-Meanwhile, those data of $\textbf{Err}_1$ show that $\vecu_{0}$ cannot approximate $\vecu_\epsilon$ in gradients.
-In general, it will be much harder to prove or disprove an optimal estimate of asymptotic errors in the $L^2$ norm, and existing methods are mostly based on the maximum principle or the duality technique, which are both inapplicable for our problems.
+Meanwhile, those data of $\textbf{Err}_1$ show that $u_{0}$ cannot approximate $u_\epsilon$ in gradients.
+In general, it will be much harder to prove or disprove an optimal estimate of asymptotic errors in $L^2$-norm, and existing methods are mostly based on the maximum principle or the duality technique, which are both inapplicable for our problems.